Sophie-Williams/pserverCMSFull/doc/windows-setup/APACHE.md

  [Guide StackOverflow](http://stackoverflow.com/questions/21114371/php-curl-error-code-60#answer-21114601)

  Download the content of https://curl.haxx.se/ca/cacert.pem and save it under `c:\PHP\cacert.pem`.
+Please check that you dont add a `txt` extension in the filename.
  Than add `curl.cainfo = "C:\PHP\cacert.pem"` in your php.ini

 ## PHP-Path in Environment Variables